cran/languageserver/README.md

 options](https://microsoft.github.io/language-server-protocol/specifications/specification-3-14/#textDocument_formatting).

-The formatting style can be customized by specifying `languageserver.formatting_style` option which is suppoed to be a function that accepts an `options` argument mentioned above.
+The formatting style can be customized by specifying `languageserver.formatting_style` option which is supposed to be a function that accepts an `options` argument mentioned above.
 You could consider to put the code in `.Rprofile`.

 [`styler::tidyverse_style`](<https://styler.r-lib.org/reference/tidyverse_style.html>) provides numerous arguments to customize the formatting behavior.
 For example, to make it only work at indention scope: